 Oh that that depraved group of people gathered there at the foot of Mount Sinai would have caught a glimpse of what Eliyahu haNaviy knew!
 Oh that the wicked bunch gathered at the foot of Mount Karmel would have had the same revelation!
 Oh that those who would challenge God’s authority would see that it is tantamount to an assault on God himself!

 Oh that we today might also catch it!
 Why did I call them depraved?
 When we allow our idolatrous passion to overtake our ability to internalize the glorious Truth of the unequalled glory of the Holy One of Isra'el, when this lust conceives sin and this sin leads to death—then we truly ARE depraved (James 1:13-15)!

-2 Peter 2:19 quoting Parashat Korach, states that “The LORD knows his own…” This statement is made in context of a chapter dealing with foolish confrontations—just like the one Korach engaged in.
+2 Timothy 2:19 quoting Parashat Korach, states that “The LORD knows his own…” This statement is made in context of a chapter dealing with foolish confrontations—just like the one Korach engaged in.
 Likewise, the bulk of Y’hudah (Jude) is given over to warnings against rising up against those who are clearly anointed ones of ADONAI Tzva’ot (particularly for this portion, verse 11)!